jacobpatterson1549/nate-mlb/README.md

 ```

 ### Set `admin` password
-Once the database is created and configured, the admin password must be initialized.
+Once the database is created and configured, the admin password must be initialized to configure the players, friends, and years on the site.
 This can be done by passing the `-ap` flag to the nate-mlb binary with a password to set or reset for the `admin` account.
 ```bash
 nate-mlb -ap <ADMIN PASSWORD>
 ```